Frechete/CppND-Capstone-Snake-Game/README.md

 * Added a "GAME OVER!" message in the canvas.

 <img src="schematics.png"/>

+# Project rubric

+Loops, Functions, I/O:
+- The project demonstrates an understanding of C++ functions and control structures.
+- The project reads data from a file and process the data, or the program writes data to a file.
+- The project accepts user input and processes the input.

+Object Oriented Programming
+- The project uses Object Oriented Programming techniques.
+- Classes use appropriate access specifiers for class members.
+- Class constructors utilize member initialization lists.
+- Classes abstract implementation details from their interfaces.
+- Classes encapsulate behavior.
+- Templates generalize functions in the project.

 ## Dependencies for Running Locally
 * cmake >= 3.7